nicholasgriffintn/NGWebsiteNuxt/articles/simple-static-site-hosting-with-aws.md

 Next you'll need to click on the 'Static website hosting' tab and enabled static hosting.

 Enter index.html for the index page and 200.html for the error page, or whatever your error page url and index page is.
-Nuxt has it's own error  handling so the error page doesn't mattter too much.
+Nuxt has it's own error  handling so the error page doesn't matter too much.

 ## Setting up CodePipeline

 Once you have done both of those steps you'll be ready to set up your pipeline for deployments.

-To do this, head over to CodePipline in AWS and select 'New Pipeline', give your pipeline a fitting name and then select 'Next'.
+To do this, head over to CodePipeline in AWS and select 'New Pipeline', give your pipeline a fitting name and then select 'Next'.

 ![CodePipeline Add Source](https://cdn.nicholasgriffin.dev/images/Hosting+my+static+site+on+S3+with+AWS+CodePipeline/Screenshot+2019-05-31+at+17.50.58.png)